pietroglyph/ferrofluid-display/website/content/journey.md

 If we found extra time, we were also thinking of setting up a smaller power supply, since we had been using a benchtop one the whole time.

 # Demo Day Deliverables
+For demo day our goals were as follows:
+  - Wire all 16 magnets to the controller board
+  - Create animations for the demo

+We were able to successfully wire up all of the magnets, create a stand to hold the magnets and other components behind the tank, and load animations onto an SD card and play them on the tank.
+Our system was in full working order for demo day and a video of the working tank is below.
+A video of a working animation is below.
+  [video](../images/Working_Tank.MOV

 ----

 Requirements